nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

 ## General Information

   * These are some strategies usually done by myself during my runs and some good alternates from other Runners of the game.
 These don't necessarily mean that the strategies are necessarily faster, they just give you more options while moving on to the game.
+Some strategies are also meant to save your run incase you made a mistake.
   * This isn't an Any% Guide.
-If you're reading this w/o reading the Any% Notes by <a href="https://www.twitch.tv/flobberworm4">Flobberworm4</a> or has yet to speedrun the game then you're either probably lost or attempting to do something that would confuse you in the middle of the run.
-Do the run first before you attempt any of these so you get the idea of what is happening in the game.
+If you're reading this without reading the <a href="https://goo.gl/nFdPyN">Any% Notes</a> by <a href="https://www.twitch.tv/flobberworm4">Flobberworm4</a> then I recommend you read them first and run it accordingly, check back here if you made a mistake somewhere.
   * Some of this stuff doesn't necessarily work on a Nemesis Run.
-  * Skips aren't included in this guide.
+  * How to do Skips aren't included in this guide.

 ## Early Overdrive Sinspawn Echuilles